DLR-RM/stable-baselines3/docs/guide/examples.rst

 Advanced Saving and Loading
 ---------------------------------

-In Stable-Baselines3 (SB3), you can easily create a test environment for periodic evaluation and use a policy independently from a model.
+In this example, we show how to use some advanced features of Stable-Baselines3 (SB3): how to easily create a test environment to evaluate an agent periodically, use a policy independently from a model (and how to save it, load it) and save/load a replay buffer.

+By default, the replay buffer is not saved when calling ``model.save()``, in order to save space on the disk (a replay buffer can be up to several GB when using images).
+However, SB3 provides a ``save_replay_buffer()`` and ``load_replay_buffer()`` method to save it separately.

 .. image:: ../_static/img/colab-badge.svg
    :target: https://colab.research.google.com/github/Stable-Baselines-Team/rl-colab-notebooks/blob/sb3/advanced_saving_loading.ipynb

 Stable-Baselines3 allows to automatically create an environment for evaluation.
-For that, you only to specify ``create_eval_env=True`` when passing the Gym ID of the environment.
+For that, you only need to specify ``create_eval_env=True`` when passing the Gym ID of the environment.
 Behind the scene, SB3 uses an :ref:`EvalCallback <callbacks>`.

 .. code-block:: python